No jobs are currently available.

 All medical information released regarding patients is governed strictly by rules of confidentiality and sick notes can only be released with the written permission of the patient.
 You will need to complete a written consent form at reception when requesting a departmental sick note.

-Sicknote request for medical letters can be made electronically, please download and complete the Request for Medical Letter form from here.
-Please return completed forms to, email@example.com, along with two copies of photo identification to support the request, identification can comprise,
+Sicknote requests for medical letters can be made electronically, please download and complete the Request for Medical Letter form from here.
+Please return completed forms to, firstname.lastname@example.org, along with two copies of photo identification to support the request, identification can comprise,